garrialmighty/CodingAssignment/README.md

 Here are some areas that can be improved:

 - [x] Hide navigation header in `Landing` screen
-- [ ] Show selected category indicator
+- [x] Show selected category indicator
 - [ ] Improve UX when guessing wrong in `Question` screen
 - [ ] Ramp up code coverage to 100%
+- [ ] Mock `shuffle.ts` in tests to prevent constantly updating snapshots